KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ```
 :::{note}
 In the past, there were problems with integer divisions,
-as you would recover an `int`, but that is no longer
+as you would always recover an `int`, but that is no longer
 the case in Python 3, where they are converted into a float
 ```python
 a = 10; b = 3